Nature and wildlife

 With over 60% of Oxfordshire's population living in the towns, urban greenspace is really important.
 Parks, river and canal paths meadows and nature reserves can be found in all of Oxfordshire's towns - check your town or district council website if you're not sure where they are - and you can see wildlife like badgers, kingfishers, foxes, hedgehogs, butterflies and more in your own local area, and even in your own streets and gardens.

-Instant Expert: Although gyms and leisure centres are a great place to get fit, some evidence suggests that people who exercise in green spaces (for example, by doing park runs or military fitness) might get extra benefit, especially to their mental health.
+Instant Expert: Although gyms and leisure centres are a great place to get fit, some evidence suggests that people who exercise in green spaces (for example, by doing park runs or outdoor fitness) might get extra benefit, especially to their mental health.
 But it may be that some people particularly enjoy exercising outside, and exercise inside is better than none at all, so do what works best for you.

 Wherever you are, make the most of your local wildlife and nature.